Makah Whaling

 Once killed, the whale was brought to land where traditional ceremonies were performed.

 Makahs have been suspended their whaling rights over the years and then again been able to re-establish whaling when the populations have increased.
+At the present time, the Makahs do not engage in whaling.

 Custom Search